My Dog is Hiding and Acting Strange

 See files for Dogs

-It is fairly well-known that dogs will go off somewhere quiet when they are about to die.
+You may be aware that dogs often go somewhere quiet when they are about to die.
 For this reason, when you see your dog is hiding and acting strange, you may fear the worst.
 While it is a possibility we need to consider, there are many different reasons for this weird behavior in dogs.
 It may be a health issue, although not necessarily a fatal one.
-Similarly, there are psychological and circumstantial reasons your dog may be trying to hide away.
+Similarly, there are psychological and circumstantial reasons your dog may be trying to hide somewhere peaceful.

 Why do dogs hide when they are sick?